Selecting the perfect data provider for your unique needs must adhere to only the best features - features that we will tell you about right now.

 1. Data accuracy

 First and most important criteria for choosing a data provider is its trustworthiness and where exactly they source their information from.

-The first and foremost criteria for choosing a data provider is its trustworthiness.
 The risk of using unverified data from an unreliable provider is too high, and the effects can be drastic - from sales’ decrease and clients’ loss because of a purely targeted campaign to severe reputation damage.
-The only thing that matters for evaluating the reliability of a data provider is its data accuracy.
+The main thing that matters for evaluating the reliability of a data provider is its data accuracy.

 The next pivotal criteria that usually determines the choice of a company data provider is the regional coverage of its database.
 Leading a business to success is a complex process, including several directions, such as product or service creation, development and improvement, sales, marketing, customer service and more, and performant functioning of each of them depends on qualitative data.

 So why not save time and money instead of purchasing information from different sources for every department and further coordination thereof?
 The solution is to buy full access to an overall database, fully covering the market of your interest and providing information for all the departments of your company.

 In the best case scenario, you can source them by your prospect’s location, revenue and turnover, industry, company hierarchy, technologies used and many other details.

 A performant business development strategy starts with the creation of a so-called “buyer’s persona” that covers every important detail about your future customers, such as their interests, pain points and hidden motivating factors.

 This helps a lot when it comes to selecting the types of information a business would need about its prospects.
 The focus here would be on grandeur and comprehensiveness.